Privacy Policy

 International Data Transfers

-Some of our processors (GitHub, DigiCert, Stripe) are based in the USA.
+Some of our processors (GitHub, DigiCert, Sectigo, Stripe, Resend, Google) are based in the USA.
 Cloudflare processes data globally across its network.
 These transfers are conducted under appropriate safeguards, including the EU-US Data Privacy Framework and Standard Contractual Clauses where applicable.
+Pirsch Analytics processes all data exclusively on servers within the European Union (Germany).
+No international data transfer is required for analytics.
+See the Subprocessor List for the specific transfer mechanism for each processor.

 Children